tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 #### **Claim 4:** Levels of order begin with energy, which has laws regarding how it interacts with itself, which form archetypes, which have material instances.

-You may be asking “OK, but what if Plato was wrong?”, but this is not a relevant question because that question assumes that we have access to, or can even grasp, the “ultimate truth” if one even exists.
+You may be asking “OK, but what if Plato and the gang were wrong?”, but this is not a relevant question because that question assumes that we have access to, or can even grasp, the “ultimate truth” if one even exists.
 Our theories of reality are predictive models based on our understanding and abilities that are valid for the reality we are able to observe.

 #### **Claim 5:** All theories are only valid for a level of awareness, a level of knowledge, the context of both of them and the limits of their application.

-So, even if Plato is “wrong”, which at some level, at some point, in some reality, has to be true, if his ideas form the basis of understanding that allows us to create abstract concepts that can lead to new, testable understandings, then it is “true” until something better comes along.
+So, even if Plato is “wrong”, which at some level, at some point, in some reality, has to be true, if his ideas form the basis of understanding that allows us to create abstract concepts that can lead to new, testable understandings, then it is “true” until something better, or *more true*, comes along.
 For the record, Aristotle rejected Plato's ideas of forms and stated that all things can only come into existence via matter.
-For me, both can be true, as one deals with the world of archetypes and ideas and the other strictly with materialism.
+From the perspective of this book, both can be true, as one deals with the world of archetypes and ideas and the other strictly with materialism.
 In both cases of *form* and the *laws of form,* there is one concept that simply expresses itself relative to the context of its scope of either ideas or matter.

 Although today we tend to think of Plato's Theory of Ideas as an abstraction, Plato was quite clear that this realm was as real as the realm we exist in every day, the difference being in the material realm we can never know the true form or idea due to the limitations of material reality.
 In Plato's *Allegory of the Cave,* he describes this reality as limited due to the fact that it is no more than a mere shadow and echo of the true reality (of ideas).
 This is compatible, albeit a bit more poetic and dreary, with the ideas describes above.